 Walk as much as you safely can even if it is two times around the house.
 Moving is key to keeping those muscles working and pumping blood and lymph around your body!

 Cycling, including actual biking on a path or street, using a stationary bike or using an elliptical machine, could be a good form of exercise for those in early Lipedema stages.
 The pedaling action is great for working leg and gluteus muscles not to mention burning some calories.
 However, for others it may cause pain in the muscles or knees performing the repetitive cycling action.
-And it could also cause rubbing or knocking of the ankles on the frame if you have large cuffs (overhang of skin folds) that hit the
+And it could also cause rubbing or knocking of the ankles on the frame if you have large cuffs (overhang of skin folds) that hit the bike frame.

 Choosing a type of bike or whether to bike at all is an individual decision.
 Remember, biking should be a comfortable exercise and not cause pain, bruising or swelling when engaging in this activity.
 Since our goal is creating and maintaining good muscle tone rather than burning calories, make sure this activity works for you.
 Otherwise, find another form of exercise that is safe and works for your body.